RenderKit/oidn/doc/compilation.md

 - `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, OFF by default).

+- `OIDN_API_NAMESPACE`: Specifies a namespace to put all Intel Open Image Denoise API symbols inside.
+By default no namespace is used and plain C symbols are exported.

 - `OIDN_APPS`: Enable building example and test applications (ON by default).

 - `OIDN_APPS_OPENIMAGEIO`: Enable [OpenImageIO](http://openimageio.org/)